New year, new goals and for us it’s time to plan the design of our interiors!

 To help me get ideas straight in my head I got my photoshop on and made a mood board.

-Instead, we have string lights hung over the bed underneath that gorgeous photo of henna’d hands.
+At the moment, though, we have string lights hung over the bed underneath that gorgeous photo of henna’d hands.

 We’re going for a bohemian, eclectic look in this room with lots of rich colors and textures.
 On one wall I have hung a giant wall hanging/tapestry I brought back from India.
 It’s purple and maybe 6×8 (huge!) made of recycled sari fabric.